 D. Freeboard recommendation.
 The following freeboard is recommended for all development types:

-1. Residential.
-Section 26-52 (Provisions for flood hazard reduction), Subsection B1 (Specific standards), contains elevation requirement for residential development.
+26-52 (Provisions for flood hazard reduction), Subsection B1 (Specific standards), contains elevation requirement for residential development.
 The minimum requirement, except where state law has a more stringent requirement, is for elevation to the base flood elevation.
 It is recommended that communities require at least an additional one foot of elevation.
 This will reduce the flood insurance premiums for residents and provide an additional measure of safety.

-2. Nonresidential.
-Section 26-52 (Provisions for flood hazard reductions), Subsection B2 (Specific standards) contains elevation requirement for nonresidential development.
+26-52 (Provisions for flood hazard reductions), Subsection B2 (Specific standards) contains elevation requirement for nonresidential development.
 The minimum requirement, except where state law has a more stringent requirement, is for elevation or floodproofing to the base flood elevation.
 It is recommended that communities require at least an additional one foot of elevation.
 This will reduce the flood insurance premiums for residents and provide an additional measure of safety.
 This is especially true when a nonresidential structure is floodproofed.
 Unless the floodproofed structure is floodproofed to one foot above the base flood elevation, the flood insurance is rated at below base flood elevation.